Optimization

 J. Costa

-(then a graduate student in Brazil) stumbled upon a
+(a graduate student from Brazil) stumbled upon a

-minimal surface topologically equivalent to a torus with three holes.
+minimal surface topologically equivalent to a 3-hole torus.

 Costa suspected that his surface had no self-intersections but,